 Monitoring is critical for early detection of new invasive species incursions in British Columbia (BC) and is an important first step in the Provincial Early Detection Rapid Response (EDRR) plan.
-Zebra (Dreissena polymorpha) and quagga (Dreissena rostriformis bugensis) mussels (hereafter referred to as Dreissenid), are two freshwater invasive species that are not currently found in BC but pose significant environmental and economic risks if they were to be introduced.
-For more information about zebra and quagga mussels please visit www.gov.bc.ca/invasivemussels.
+Zebra (Dreissena polymorpha) and quagga (Dreissena rostriformis bugensis) mussels, are two freshwater invasive species that are not currently found in BC but pose significant environmental and economic risks if they were to be introduced.
+In October 2024 the invasive golden mussel was detected for the first time in North America in California.
+This protocol has been reviewed and determined to be effective for sampling both zebra and quagga mussels (dreissenid mussels) and the emerging threat of the Golden mussel.
+These three species will be collectively referred to as "invasive mussels" herein.
+For more information about invasive mussels please visit www.gov.bc.ca/invasivemussels and see Section 2 below.

 BC is a signatory on the 100th Meridian Initiative's Columbia River Basin (CRB) Interagency Invasive Species Response Plan: Zebra Mussels and other Dreissena spp.
 (Heimowitz and Phillips 2008).
-Under this Plan the Province is committed to prevention efforts to mitigate the risk of Dreissenid mussels in BC and across the Pacific Northwest.
-As part of this commitment the Province has been conducting early detection monitoring for Dreissenid mussels since 2011.
-BC is one of the many jurisdictions across North America conducting early detection monitoring and active prevention efforts for Dreissenid mussels.
-Furthermore, as a signatory on the CRB Interagency Invasive Species Response Plan the Province is committed to following the minimum standard protocols for Dreissenid mussel prevention efforts including watercraft inspection and decontamination protocols and early detection lake monitoring protocols.
+Under this Plan the Province is committed to prevention efforts to mitigate the risk of invasive mussels in BC and across the Pacific Northwest.
+As part of this commitment the Province has been conducting early detection monitoring for invasive mussels since 2011.
+BC is one of the many jurisdictions across North America conducting early detection monitoring and active prevention efforts for invasive mussels.
+Furthermore, as a signatory on the CRB Interagency Invasive Species Response Plan the Province is committed to following the minimum standard protocols for invasive mussel prevention efforts including watercraft inspection and decontamination protocols, and early detection lake monitoring protocols.

-The Dreissenid mussel life cycle consists of three primary life stages; veligers, juveniles and adults and the appropriate sampling method varies depending on the target life stage for early detection monitoring efforts.
-The sections below outline the appropriate field sampling methods for the different target life stages of Dreissenid mussels.
-The applicable protocols pertaining to field sample preservation and equipment decontamination for Dreissenid mussel monitoring are also outlined below.
+The invasive mussel life cycle consists of three primary life stages; veligers, juveniles and adults and the appropriate sampling method varies depending on the target life stage for early detection monitoring efforts.
+The sections below outline the appropriate field sampling methods for the different target life stages of invasive mussels.
+The applicable protocols pertaining to field sample preservation and equipment decontamination for invasive mussel monitoring are also outlined below.

-In 2018 the Habitat Conservation Trust Foundation (HCTF) launched a granting program to fund lake monitoring in BC for the presence of Dreissenid mussels.
+In 2018 the Habitat Conservation Trust Foundation (HCTF) launched a granting program to fund lake monitoring in BC for the presence of invasive mussels.
 This granting program is in partnership with the BC Ministry of Water, Land and Resource Stewardship (WLRS).
-The grants provide funding for sampling for the presence of Dreissenid mussels and must follow the protocols outlined in this document.
+The grants provide funding for sampling for the presence of invasive mussels and must follow the protocols outlined in this document.
 This includes protocols for conducting plankton tows, deploying substrate samplers, and preserving and shipping of samples to the WLRS designated lab.

-This protocol serves as an update to the 2023 BC Dreissenid Mussel Lake Monitoring Protocol to reflect the minimum recommended protocols being used by other jurisdictions in the Columbia River Basin.
-To complete the 2024 HCTF grant application this protocol must be read in detail.
-Please refer to the HCTF Invasive Mussels Monitoring Grant guidelines and application instructions for complete instructions on filling out the grant application.
+This protocol serves as an update to the 2024 BC Invasive Mussel Lake Monitoring Protocol to reflect the minimum recommended protocols being used by other jurisdictions in the Columbia River Basin.
+To complete the 2025 HCTF grant application this protocol must be read in detail.
+Please refer to the HCTF Invasive Mussels Monitoring Grant guidelines for complete instructions on filling out the grant application.